-Mr. Honig has served as president of an SEC-registered investment advisor, represented companies and underwriters in public offerings and private placements, represented broker-dealers and market makers, and effected the entry of banks into the securities business.
+Mr. Honig has served as president of a registered investment advisor, represented companies and underwriters in public offerings and private placements, represented broker-dealers and market makers, and effected the entry of banks into the securities business.

-Mr. Honig serves as trustee of family trusts and, in that capacity, he evaluates and supervises the investment of assets on behalf of the families whose wealth he manages.
+Mr. Honig has served as trustee of family trusts and, in that capacity, has evaluated and supervised the investment of assets on behalf of the families.
 He also represents individual, institutional and venture capital investors in equity, debt and lease financings.

-In March 2011, Mr. Honig taught American business law at the University of Belgorod in southwestern Russia.
-Mr. Honig has taught securities law and regularly lectures and writes on governance issues, shareholder disputes, middle market antitrust issues, securities law regulation, Sarbanes-Oxley, Dodd-Frank and the representation of senior executives engaged in establishing compensation regimes in both public and private company settings.
+In March 2011, Mr. Honig taught American business law and entrepreneurship at the University of Belgorod in Southwestern Russia.
+Mr. Honig has taught securities law and regularly lectures and writes on governance issues, shareholder disputes, cyber risk, securities law regulation, Sarbanes-Oxley, Dodd-Frank and the representation of senior executives in establishing compensation regimes in both public and private companies.

-Mr. Honig is a member of the National Association of Corporate Directors, the Securities Law Committees of the Boston and Massachusetts Bar Associations, and the Massachusetts Institute of Technology Enterprise Forum.
-When serving as principal program director for the National Association of Corporate Directors in New England, he had designed and presented programs for directors and advisors to directors on matters of governance, director duties, boards in crisis, boards faced with regulatory issues, and the legal challenges facing directors under Delaware and federal securities laws.
-He is the regular securities law columnist for In-House (the Lawyers Weekly publication directed to in-house attorneys).
+Mr. Honig is a member of the National Association of Corporate Directors and the Securities Law Committees of the Boston and Massachusetts Bar Associations.
+When serving as principal program director for the National Association of Corporate Directors in New England, he had designed and presented programs for directors and advisors to directors on matters of governance, director duties, boards in crisis, boards faced with regulatory issues, and the legal challenges facing directors under Delaware corporate and Federal securities laws.
 He is a 1966 graduate of Harvard Law School and holds his undergraduate degree from Columbia College.

 Areas of Practice